leonardt/ast_tools/README.md

 ```
 Note: this would invoke `apply_passes([...])` on `rewritten_foo`

-To avoid this the terminating pass filters itself from the decorator list.
+To avoid this the `apply_passes` decoratorfilters itself from the decorator list.
 If however
-the terminals are wrapped this filter will fail.
+the decorator is wrapped inside another decorator, this will fail.

 ### Inner decorators are called multiple times